kangyu-california/PersistentWindows/Help.md

     * move or resize the window (without pressing the Ctrl key).
   * To bring a background DPS window to foreground *without* restoring to the previous foreground position:
     * press any of Ctrl/Shift/Alt key when activating the window
+* To swap the position of the foreground window with a background window
+  * Alt + Click the background window
 * To move (invisible or off-screen) foreground window to the center of main monitor
   * Shift + Click the PersistentWindows icon
 * To put the foreground window behind all other windows (similar to the Alt+Esc shortcut provided by the Windows OS, which, however, does not work for windows inside a remote desktop window):